BERA Masters Dissertation Award

-- Nominators/proposers and the person/s being nominated should be fully paid up members of BERA at the time of nominations.
+- The applicant should be a fully paid up members of BERA at the time of nominations.

 - The institution at which the student submitted their dissertation should have confirmed the degree awarded by 31st December 2018; i.e this award is awarded to education students who have completed their masters in the previous year (2018).

-- A 1,000 word double page spread of their paper to be featured in Research Intelligence.
+- A 1,000 word double page spread to be featured in Research Intelligence.

 - A BERA Blog

 Nominations will be scored by a BERA selection panel.
 The panel’s judgement will be framed by the following criteria:

 - Research quality, including rigour, transparency and validity